alik-git/duckietown-mbrl-lib/index.md

 PlaNet learning how to turn (almost):

+This run is evidence that PlaNet (although very sporadically) is trying to maximize reward by driving, and doing so by learning behavior that doesn't _just_ exploit the design of the reward function.

 <iframe src="https://wandb.ai/mbrl_ducky/MBRL_Duckyt/reports/Shared-panel-22-04-28-19-04-83--VmlldzoxOTE2MDQz?highlightShare" style="border:none;height:850px;width:100%"> </iframe>

 PlaNet learning to drive backward:

+This run shows that PlaNet learned some unexpected behaviors by driving backwards to increase it's "distance traveled" as opposed to turning.
+This shows that the model is exploring the action space well towards maximizing reward.

 <iframe src="https://wandb.ai/mbrl_ducky/MBRL_Duckyt/reports/Shared-panel-22-04-28-19-04-48--VmlldzoxOTE2MDUw?highlightShare" style="border:none;height:850px;width:100%"> </iframe>

 Planet learning to jitter for speed reward:

+This run shows that PlaNet learned some unexpected behaviors by moving back and forth in place to increase it's "speed" as opposed to turning.
+This shows that the model is exploring the action space well towards maximizing reward.

 <iframe src="https://wandb.ai/mbrl_ducky/MBRL_Duckyt/reports/Shared-panel-22-04-28-19-04-53--VmlldzoxOTE2MDYw?highlightShare" style="border:none;height:850px;width:100%"> </iframe>

 Dreamer learning to model Duckietown:

+These reconstructions clearly show that the Dreamer world model is at the very least learning the appearance of the Duckietown environment, if not the dynamics of it.
+The reconstructions are a lot better than we expected.
+This shows that current model based have serious potential to achieve good performance for driving in Gym-Duckietown.

 <iframe src="https://wandb.ai/mbrl_ducky/MBRL_Duckyt/reports/Shared-panel-22-04-28-19-04-57--VmlldzoxOTE1OTgz?highlightShare" style="border:none;height:850px;width:100%"> </iframe>

 Dreamer trying to do ... something in Duckietown:

+It is just here to show that learning didn't always occur, we had a lot, and we mean a lot of experiments that were just sporadic behavior.

 <iframe src="https://wandb.ai/mbrl_ducky/MBRL_Duckyt/reports/Shared-panel-22-04-28-19-04-06--VmlldzoxOTE2MDc3?highlightShare" style="border:none;height:850px;width:100%"> </iframe>

 Dreamer learning to model Cheetah in Mujoco:

+These results are a baseline to compare against the Duckietown reconstructions.

 <iframe src="https://wandb.ai/mbrl_ducky/MBRL_Duckyt/reports/Shared-panel-22-04-28-19-04-73--VmlldzoxOTE2MDgx?highlightShare" style="border:none;height:850px;width:100%"> </iframe>